Third Option (Canada): Aftermath

-Shap later wrote that the his proposal marshaled support for Canadian cultural institutions, but "did not … bring about any significant change in the direction of our trade."
+Shap later wrote that his proposal marshaled support for Canadian cultural institutions, but "did not … bring about any significant change in the direction of our trade."
 And while it "implied an internal restructuring of the Canadian economy to reduce our dependence on the United States" that "wasn't attempted and probably was too difficult to achieve given the overlapping jurisdictions of the federal and provincial governments."

 The Mulroney Ministry embraced the second option with the Canada-U.S. Free Trade Agreement in 1988 leading to believing that the proposal was dead.
 Though, the rise of globalization in the 1990s, was to believe that it was more realistic than in the 1970s.
 Due to the 2025 United States trade war with Canada and Mexico, the proposal has seen a revival.